opendatazurich/opendatazurich.github.io/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

 # Open Data Zurich API Dokumentation
+This repository serves as a central hub for accessing Zurich's open data resources, providing interfaces and training materials to support the exploration and utilization of open data.
+It is designed for developers, researchers, and citizens interested in leveraging Zurich's open data for various projects and analyses.

 ## Verfügbare Schnittstellen/APIs